 L.A.
 Zine Fest is organized by a collective of zine-enthusiasts dedicated to promoting zine culture as a means to connect the pre-exisiting communities in L.A.–artistic or otherwise.
 We aim to create opportunities for people to share self-published works and host events that encourage ideas to spill out onto paper in pictures and words.
 We believe that by embracing the urge to create and sharing ideas there can be a more robust and formidable local zine community that extends beyond bookstores and bedrooms.
 L.A.
-Zine Fest is an opportunity for So-Cal zinesters to come together en masse and meet and exchange ideas with those from all over the country.
+Zine Fest is an opportunity for Southern California’s zinesters to come together in one place to meet and exchange ideas with those from all over the country.

 The inaugural year of L.A.
 Zine Fest featured over 100 exhibitors selling their zines and comics, and over 1,500 attendees.
 With workshops on topics such as how to run your own DIY music venue, and keynote speakers Henry Rollins and V. Vale, L.A.
 Zine Fest 2012 established itself as the event for zinesters, comix fans, and DIY enthusiasts alike, and we hope to keep bringing great gatherings to Los Angeles for years to come.